Wealthfront review 2023

 Wealthfront does not offer access to human advisors, however, so if those are vital to you, take a look at Betterment or Schwab Intelligent Portfolios, which have that feature, but only if you have a large balance.
 Or consider Ellevest, which offers access to human advisors on an à la carte basis at a discounted price for its clients.

 Pros: Where Wealthfront stands out

 If you have more than $100,000 with Wealthfront, you can gain access to the robo-advisor’s in-house risk-parity fund.
 The fund’s goal is to achieve better returns for the risks you’re taking.
 It costs 0.25 percent annually, or $25 for every $10,000 invested, and Wealthfront may put up to 20 percent of larger portfolios in the fund.
-Wealthfront estimates that it raises the average expense ratio from 0.08 percent to 0.11 percent.
-While the fund creates a conflict of interest for Wealthfront, clients are able to opt out of the proprietary fund when they sign up or at any time.
+Wealthfront estimates that it raises a portfolio’s average expense ratio by about 0.03 percent annually, or $3 on every $10,000 invested.
+While the fund creates a conflict of interest for Wealthfront, clients can opt out of the proprietary fund when they sign up or at any time.

 Given the complexity of the strategies, Wealthfront’s website does a great job of disclosing how they work and why you might want them, so you know exactly what the robo-advisor is doing.